Thursday’s First Warning Forecast: Not as hot or humid to end the work week

 Meteorologist Myles Henderson’s First Warning Forecast

-A nicer end to the work week… Get ready for another warm and muggy morning.
-Temperatures will start in the 70s this morning with partly to mostly cloudy skies.
-Highs will reach the mid 80s today, just a bit above normal.
+A nicer end to the work week… Highs will reach the mid 80s today, just a bit above normal.
 A cold front will move through mid-morning to midday, shifting winds from SW to N/NE and bringing in less humid air.
 Dew points will start in the low 70s this morning but fall into the low 60s this afternoon.
 The cold front will likely trigger some scattered showers and storms this afternoon.
 Expect higher rain chances to the south and lower rain chances to the north.

 Clouds will clear out tonight with lows dropping into the mid to upper 60s.
 It will feel less muggy tonight with dew points in the 60s.